esphome/esphome-docs/components/wifi.rst

     :keywords: WiFi, WLAN, ESP8266, ESP32

 This core ESPHome component sets up WiFi connections to access points for you.
-It needs to be in your configuration or otherwise ESPHome will fail in the config validation stage.
+You need to have a network configuration in your sketch (either Wifi ou Ethernet) or ESPHome will fail in the config validation stage.
+You also can't have both Wifi and Ethernet setup in same time (even if your ESP has both wired).

 It’s recommended to provide a static IP for your node, as it can dramatically improve connection times.